Online Graduate Certificate in Psychology Programs

 Sports Psychology

 Sports psychology examines the psychological aspects of athletic performance, including injury, rehabilitation, and recovery.
 Learners study performance enhancement, intervention methods, biomechanics, athletic motivation, and peak performance.
-Graduates often work as sports psychology trainers and performance enhancement counselors.
+Graduates often work as sports psychology consultants and performance enhancement counselors.

 School Psychology

-School psychology is a clinical concentration specializing in educational psychology principles and methods in K-12 school.
+School psychology is a clinical concentration specializing in educational psychology principles and methods in K-12 schools.
 Topics include effective instruction methods, behavioral and intellectual assessment, and program evaluation.
 School psychologists frequently work as program analysts or consult with parents or guardians, administrators, and teachers to facilitate learning.

 Clinical Psychology